Can we have it all? On the Trade-off between Spatial and Adversarial Robustness of Neural Networks: Empirical Analysis

-From these plots it is clear that {\em the rotation invariance of these models improves by training augmentation but at the cost of their adversarial robustness, indicating a trade-off between invariance to rotations and adversarial robustness.} The above observations, of there being a trade-off between handling larger rotations with training augmentation and handling larger adversarial perturbations is seen in GCNNs also.
-This can be seen from Figures~\ref{gcnn-mnist-inv-robust-fig} and Figure~\ref{gcnn-cifar10-inv-robust-fig}.
-The plots are very similar to what we observe with StdCNNs.
+The above results show that {\em the spatial robustness of these models improves by training augmentation but at the cost of their adversarial robustness, indicating a trade-off between spatial and adversarial robustness.} This trade-off exists in both StdCNN and GCNN models.